esrieger/anki_phonedeck/readme.md

 1. Change "/var/www" of apache in sites-available/\* files to this git directory path.
 1. Change "/var/www" in apache2.conf as well to this git directory path.
 1. Restart apache with `sudo systemctl restart apache2`
+1. Git LFS may be needed to download the repository.
+1. For AnkiConnect, configure the following:
+  1.1 Set the `webBindAddress` to `"0.0.0.0"`
+  1.1 Set the `webBindPort` to `8765`
+  1.1 Set the `webCorsOriginList` to `"*"`
+1. For setup of the web page, update `anki_url` in _form\_handler.js_ to the IP address of the device hosting the web page.

 ## Disclaimer